 4. Seminar or Workshops

 Seminars/workshops are a great way to engross a considerable amount of information, meet people, and expand skill sets.
-This is an employee reward that offers major benefits to the organization as well, as employees gain valuable skills that can be applied on the job.
+This is one of the kinds of rewards for employees reward that offers major benefits to the organization as well, as employees gain valuable skills that can be applied on the job.
 At RMSI, workshops on parenting, child psychology, relationships counseling etc. are conducted so as to build a bond with families employees.

 5. Handwritten ‘Thank You’ notes